CodeJonesW/Wills_Blog/assets/blog-posts/home-automation day-2.md

 Things I learned more about

-- how to use package manager apt
+- How to use package manager apt
-- raspberry pi os file system structure and file locations
+- Raspberry Pi OS file system structure and file locations
-- how to install Gitea and Postgres on raspberry pi
+- How to install Gitea and Postgres on raspberry pi and run them as containers
-- increased familiarity with docker commands
+- Increased familiarity with docker commands
+- briefly looked at the Prometheus documentation